 Licensed Independent Clinical Social Worker (LICSW)

-3. Submit an application form to the Board.
+2. Submit an LICSW application to the Board.

 Licensing Renewal and Continuing Education Information